On Computing Vertex Connectivity of 1-Plane Graphs: 1-Plane Graphs Without X -Crossings

-\begin{observation} The crossings of $G_\textup{aug}=G_\textup{aug}(S,\phi_1,\phi_2)$ have the following properties: \begin{enumerate} \item Any crossing is full, almost-full or an arrow crossing. \item At any almost-full crossing, the spine vertices belong to $S$ and the wing tips belong to $\phi_1$ and $\phi_2$. \item At any arrow crossing, the tip belongs to $S$, the tail belongs to one of $\phi_1,\phi_2$, and the base vertices belong to the other of $\phi_1,\phi_2$. \end{enumerate} \end{observation}
+\begin{lemma} If a crossing of $G_\text{aug} := G_\text{aug}(S, \phi_1, \phi_2)$ is not full, then one of the following is true: \begin{enumerate} \item The crossing is almost-full with the spine vertices in $S$, one wing tip in $\phi_1$ and the other wing tip in $\phi_2$, or \item The crossing is an arrow crossing with the tip in $S$, the tail in $\phi_2$, and the base vertices in $\phi_1$ (up to renaming $\phi_1$ and $\phi_2$). \end{enumerate} \end{lemma}